Skip to main content

 1. Pet Policies

-Establish clear pet policies, including types of pets allowed, size and breed restrictions, and the number of pets permitted.
+Set clear pet policies, including types of pets allowed, size, breed restrictions, and the number of pets permitted.
 You can even go further to require proof of pet training or behavior certificates for certain pets.

 2. Pet Agreements

-Include a pet addendum in the lease agreement that outlines the responsibilities of the pet owner.
-Clearly state any pet deposits, pet rent, or non-refundable pet fees in the agreement.
+Include a pet addendum in the lease agreement that outlines the role of the pet owner.
+Clearly state any pet deposits, pet rent, or non-refundable pet fees in the deal.

 3. Screening Pets

-Consider interviewing pets or requesting pet resumes, including vaccination records, training certifications, and references from previous landlords.
+Interview pets or request pet resumes, including vaccination logs, training credentials, and reference from the former landlord.
 Require tenants to have renters insurance that covers pet liability.
+Do well to screen tenants with pets to ensure you get responsible tenants.

 4. Regular Inspections

-Conduct regular property inspections to monitor for pet-related damages or issues.
-Have a plan in place for addressing any pet-related maintenance or repairs promptly.
+Conduct routine property checks to monitor for pet-related damages or issues.
+Have a plan in place to address any pet-related maintenance or repairs promptly.

 (How Often Should a Landlord Inspect Rental Property)